walles/batterylogger/README.md

 * Think about how to show overlapping info events.

-* Make double clicking the graph zoom out as much as possible.

 * Make the X axis labels look sane at different zoom levels

 * Make the Y axis labels look good.